 Suzanne Thomas is a London hypnotherapist who uses hypnosis, relaxation, self-hypnosis, mindfulness, NLP, imagery and visualisation within a counselling, therapy framework.
-She is a fully registered hypnotherapist practising hypnotherapy in London.
+She is fully registered.

 How Hypnotherapy and Counselling work